numbbo/coco/docs/bbob-biobj/functions/source/index.rst

    visibility of problem properties to algorithms, which should be addressed elsewhere.
 Also, until we discuss the actual metric used (hypervolume), it makes no sense to go too deep into details here anyway.
+..
+Niko: here is my take on this: 1/3 of the readers know the concepts and will get informed by this footnote (it answers precisely the question I would ask at this point reading the doc).
+1/3 of the readers will understand that it is a good idea to learn about the concepts of nadir and ideal point, which it is.
+1/3 of the readers won't get anything and move on.

 .. |f| replace:: :math:`f`